-- Internet Browser: Microsoft Internet Explorer (IE8 or above), Edge, Firefox or Safari.
-Release 6.0.0.6 fully supports Chrome.
-Earlier releases can be used with Chrome but do not support downloading files from the Support Page. - PC Support for Ethernet or WLAN (802.11b or b/g/n).
+- Internet Browser: Microsoft Internet Explorer, Edge, Firefox or Safari.
+Chrome can be used but does not support downloading files from the Support page. - PC Support for Ethernet or WLAN (802.11b or b/g).

 Getting Started

 This guide is the simplest and quickest way to connect to the BGAN network.
 If you are a first time user, you will be guided through the procedure for powering up your terminal, obtaining a GPS fix, connecting your computer to the terminal and registering with the BGAN network.
 You are then ready to start using voice and broadband services.